danielle-tremblay/danielle-tremblay.github.io/index.md

 3. Compare segmentation methods
 4. Finalize strategy and begin coding
   - Create a new extension and module
+  - Apply ShotNoiseImageFilter
-  - Apply thresholding (k-means)
+  - Apply radius deletion
-  - Apply edge-detection
+  - Apply hole filler filter
   - Create GUI if time allows
 5. Create slides before final week of classes
-  - Tibia CT with k-means applied should be included
+  - Steps we took
+  - Explanation of final filters used
+  - Look at our git pages website
+  - Project demo

 # Danielle's Contribution:
 ### _March 6, 2017_